How to Publish to Tableau Online from Alteryx Designer

 How to Use the Macro

-If you’re set up with Tableau authentication, you should see a screen prompting to select a project and fill out some additional details on the data source after clicking “Connect”.
+If you’re set up with Tableau authentication, you should see a screen prompting you to select a project and fill out some additional details on the data source after clicking “Connect”.

 However, you may receive the error mentioned at the beginning of this blog post.
 This is because you’re using Google authentication.
 Let’s talk about how to fix that.